The Transfer Process

 Complete an Associate Degree for Transfer at a California Community College.

-Arrange Your Transfer to a CSU.
+Arrange Your Transfer to a Participating Four-Year University.

-Complete your Bachelor’s Degree at a CSU.
+Complete your Bachelor’s Degree at a Four-Year University.

 When you transfer, you'll start at your university with junior standing.
 If you are admitted to a major similar to that of your Associate Degree for Transfer, in most cases, you will only need to complete 60 additional semester units (or 90 quarter units) to earn a bachelor’s degree.
 You will not be required to repeat courses that are similar to those completed at the community college as part of your education plan.
 To stay on schedule, make sure you remain enrolled at your campus, pass all of your classes with the highest grades possible and follow your education plan.